novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-93.md

 “Well, maybe in the first half of next year?
 The internet speed there is just so terrible.”

-“Honestly, there aren’t many places that can compare to our country’s internet speed.”
+“Honestly, there are very few places that can match our country’s internet speed.”

 “That’s true.
 But eventually, they’ll catch up, won’t they?”

-“That’s a good thing to hear.
-We used to always be behind, but now other countries are trying to catch up to us.”
+“That’s reassuring to hear.
+We used to be behind, but now other countries are striving to keep up with us.”

 “It’s just the truth.”

-“Oh, I’ve been reading in the papers that places in the USA and Germany are also interested in your company?”
+“Oh, I’ve read in the papers that there is also interest in your company from places in the USA and Germany?”

 “That’s right.
 Everything is in progress.
 So, I’ve been very busy lately, and my philosophy of life has been shaken several times.”

 “Your philosophy of life?
-Oh… enjoying evening time after work?”
+Oh… you mean enjoying the evening after work?”

 “Right.
 Sometimes, I even stayed past my working hours.
 So this time, I’m trying not to, and that’s why we’re having this workshop.”

-“Huh?
-That’s the reason for this workshop?”
+“Is that the reason for this workshop?”

 “Yeah.
 We’ll talk about business too, but mostly we’ll be discussing how to balance work and life with the employees.”